Emmotes/ic_spoilers/docs/wyll.md

         "effect_string": "buff_upgrade,25,13429"
     }],
     "requirements": "",
-    "description": {"desc": "Wyll increases the effect of Folk Hero by $(amount)% for each Champion in the formation with a Magic base attack, stacking multiplicatively."}, "id": 1798,
+    "description": {"desc": "Wyll increases the effect of Folk Hero by $(not_buffed amount)% for each Champion in the formation with a Magic base attack, stacking multiplicatively."}, "id": 1798,
     "flavour_text": "",
     "graphic_id": 0,